Lean Formalization of Generalization Error Bound by Rademacher Complexity and Dudley's Entropy Integral: Dudley Entropy Integral Bound

-The central statement in \lstinline|FoML/Main.lean| is a wrapper around \lstinline|dudley_entropy_integral'| from \lstinline|FoML/DudleyEntropy.lean|.
+\paragraph*{The Dudley-type theorem as formalized.} The central statement in \lstinline|FoML/Main.lean| is a wrapper around \lstinline|dudley_entropy_integral'| from \lstinline|FoML/DudleyEntropy.lean|.
 It bounds the \emph{without-absolute-value} empirical Rademacher complexity in terms of an entropy integral:

 where $c$ is an upper bound on all empirical norms $\|F(f)\|_S$ and $\varepsilon<c/2$, and where $N(u)$ is the covering number of the class realized as a subset of \lstinline|EmpiricalFunctionSpace|.